 Acoustic, classical, electric guitar and their subtypes can seem confusing, especially to students or parents who have no musical background.
 The right guitar can be the start of something spectacular that will endure for a lifetime.

-On the other hand, the wrong guitar type can be off-putting in ways that may lead to quitting the pursuit altogether.
+On the other hand, the wrong guitar type can be off-putting in ways that may lead to quitting the pursuit altogether (check out our full guide to types of guitar).
 Either way, buying a ‘first guitar’ for is not an artless decision.
 If this is the ‘big question’ on your mind, this post will ensure that you pick an instrument that doesn’t impede your progress or suck the joy of our your musical journey.

 Acoustic guitars are the #1 choice for students and beginners.
 They can be divided into acoustic or acoustic-electric (also called electro-acoustic guitars).

 Acoustic guitars are light and portable – usually weighing between 2.5 to 5 lbs.
 They have a hollowed-out wooden body that includes a top with an inner bracing, body (back and sides), neck, fingerboard, and headstock.
 They do not have any electronics to amplify the guitar sound.

 Build quality and tonewoods are the main factors in the asking price of an acoustic.
 Solid wood guitars are expensive, ‘solid top’ guitars are moderately priced, and entry-level guitars are made from laminate or layered wood.

 Acoustic guitars can cost anything from $100 to $5000+. $100 to $250 is the ideal range for students/beginners.
 There are loads of options from known and unknown brands on offer.
 You can get good value from starter kits that include accessories like a capo, guitar picks, and a strap.